Pavithra-055/pavi/paper.md

 ## Summary

 SlumToSmile is a mobile-based developmental system designed to improve the lives of individuals residing in slum areas.
 Built using Flutter and Dart, this application provides a centralized platform for social workers, welfare trusts, and volunteers to identify and address key issues affecting slum communities, such as education, health, employment, housing, and sanitation.
+The application is developed using Flutter [@flutter2023] and Dart [@dart2023].

 This app empowers NGOs, government bodies, and individual volunteers to document needs, provide services, and track improvements in real time.
 It is lightweight, user-friendly, and scalable for various urban and semi-urban environments.
 SlumToSmile is not just a reporting tool—it is a platform for action and collaboration aimed at social transformation.